jamesrustad/jamesrustad.github.io/source/_drafts/analysing-composition-1-psycho.md

 ![](/images/2020/04/psycho-0175-b.jpg)

-A shot composed off center or from the side wouldn't have the same impact visually.
+A shot composed off-center or from the side wouldn't have the same impact visually.
 It might be useful to tell more about where she is in relation to the landscape or other such details.
 The point of this sequence of shots framed this way however is to have us focus on her.
 Framing Marion this way with other lines in the scene guiding us back towards her when we might be wandering elsewhere works perfectly.
 Framing her eyes at the same level as the horizon ensures that even when we scan around the shot, the horizontal line of the horizon leads us back to her eyes.
 The sides of the road do the same thing.

 The placement of lines in a scene can also be a powerful way to show subliminal moments happening between characters.
 Lines at the edges of frame can push two characters closer together in a romance, say, or in the case of the shot below, they put up a visual wall between people to imply a barrier between them.
 A barrier perhaps that one person will not, or cannot, cross.